w3c/ift-client-tests/README.md

 * Bazel https://bazel.build/install
 * C++ compiler (gcc/clang)

-The test cases here are generated as follows:
+The test cases are generated as follows:

 Create the fallback font: